ethsana/sana-docs/docs/access-the-sana/pinning.md

 ### Administer Pinned Content

-To check what content is currently pinned on your node, query the `pins` endpoint of your Bee API:
+To check what content is currently pinned on your node, query the `pins` endpoint of your Ant API:

 ```bash
 curl localhost:1633/pins